Research-Based

 Dr. Kellyann Bone Broth

-Dr. Kellyann Bone Broth is a popular option in the bone broth space designed by naturopathic physician, Dr. Kellyann Petrucci.
-This bone broth is available in both liquid and powder form and includes bone broth from organic, pastured meat sources.
-Additionally, Dr. Kellyann Bone Broth also includes bovine collagen, protein, and fiber as well as other ingredients like Reishi mushroom, turmeric, and cauliflower powder.
+Dr. Kellyann Bone Broth is a leading option created by naturopathic physician Dr. Kellyann Petrucci.
+Available in liquid and powder forms, this bone broth features organic, pastured meat sources.
+Dr. Kellyann Bone Broth also includes bovine collagen, protein, and fiber alongside additional ingredients like Reishi mushroom, turmeric, and cauliflower powder.

 USE CODE “FITNESSCLONE” FOR $10 OFF DR. KELLYANN BONE BROTH